-The 2018 Cincinnati Public Schools Athletic Hall of Fame event is taking place on April 19, 2018.
+The 2018 Cincinnati Public Schools Athletic Hall of Fame event took place on April 19, 2018.

 Working jointly with the Cincinnati Public School District (CPS), Activities Beyond the Classroom has played a big role in honoring the distinguished local athletes who have made a name for themselves over the years.
 To that end, on April 19 CPS will celebrate its rich athletic history by recognizing fourteen athletes and coaches as part of the 2018 Athletic Hall of Fame Class.
 These honorees are culled from sports as diverse as football, basketball, swimming, and tennis, and span the generational gamut, with the oldest member belonging to the Class of 1946, while the youngest comes from the Class of 2000.